wd-4000/exakt/README.md

 })
 ```

 That's it!
-You can now use My Module in your Nuxt app ✨
+You can now use exakt in your Nuxt app ✨

 ## Development